-- roughness (i.e. Manning's n), and imperviousness.
-Flow accumulation measures the total upstream area that flows into every raster cell based on a flow direction network as determined by the NED (Jenson and Domingue, 1988).
+Name Description Initial resolution Range Accumulated flow Hydrologic accumulation for contributing cells 30 m $0-2.7 \times 10^6 \text{ cells}$ Hydraulic conductivity $(K{sat})^1$ Average soil water transmission for all contributing cells 30 m 0-140 μm/s Manning's roughness coefficient Average land cover roughness for all contributing cells 30 m 0.001-0.39 Elevation Digital elevation model (DEM) from USGS 30 m 0-155 m Distance to coast Euclidean distance from the coast 10 m 0-155 km Distance to stream Euclidean distance from the nearest ordered stream 10 m 0-15 km Height Above Nearest Drainage (HAND) Relative vertical height compared with nearest stream, lake, or coastline 10 m 0-59 m Imperviousness Percent impervious (NLCD) 30 m 0 %-100 % Topographic wetness index (TWI) Topographic Wetness Index adjusted to have no 0 values 30 m 8.35-39.53 hydraulic conductivity), roughness (i.e., Manning's n), and imperviousness.
+Flow accumulation measures the total upstream area that flows into every raster cell based on a flow direction network as determined by the National Elevation Dataset (NED) (Jenson and Domingue, 1988).
 Areas with high flow accumulation are more susceptible to receiving larger amounts of stormwater during a given rainfall event.
 Soil infiltration influences the speed and amount at which stormwater can be absorbed into the ground.
-When stormwater cannot move into - the ground easily, it may result in additional runoff, particularly in urbanized and downstream areas.
-Two measures of soil 140 infiltration include lithology and saturated hydraulic conductivity (Ksat), both of which have been shown to be strong predictors of flood susceptibility (Brody et al., 2015; Janizadeh et al., 2019b; Hosseini et al., 2019; Mobley et al., 2019).
-For this study, Ksat values were assigned to soil classes obtained from the Natural Resources Conservation Service's (NRCS) Soil Service Geographic Database (SSURGO) using the values presented in Rawls et al. (1983), and then averaged across the upstream 145 contributing area for each cell.
+When stormwater cannot move into the ground easily, it may result in additional runoff, particularly in urbanized and downstream areas.
+Two measures of soil infiltration include lithology and saturated hydraulic conductivity $(K{sat})$ , both of which have been shown to be strong predictors of flood susceptibility (Brody et al., 2015; Janizadeh et al., 2019; Hosseini et al., 2019; Mobley et al., 2019).
+For this study, $K{\text{sat}}$ values were assigned to soil classes obtained from the Soil Survey Geographic Database (SSURGO) of the Natural Resources Conservation Service (NRCS) using the values presented in Rawls et al. (1983) and then averaged across the contributing upstream area for each cell.